 Food quality: Mwagusi's two key chefs, Meru and Mohammed, have both been working in the kitchens and producing tasty food for a number of years.

-In the mornings, guests usually gather around the campfire for a cup of tea or coffee.
-Then at around 8.00am everyone sits together for breakfast.
+At around 8.00am everyone sits together for breakfast.
 There is always plenty of fruit and fresh bread on offer – as well as Mwagusi's famous cinnamon rolls (which are quite an institution!).
 There is also a cooked breakfast available every morning.

 If you head out soon after dawn on a drive, you will enjoy a bush breakfast later in the morning at some scenic location.
 This may comprise fresh fruit juice, hard-boiled eggs, rolls, cinnamon bread and fresh fruit (as well as tea/coffee).